Skip to main content

 Tagging version

-Specifying a tagging version helps manage and debug a setup by knowing the version used during measurement.
+Specifying a tagging version helps manage and debug a setup.
 After changing the setup, increase the version number.

 User ID